mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ---

-June 2021: Our paper 'Tackling Attribute Fine-grainedness in Cross-modal Fashion Search with Multi-level Features' was accepted to SIGIR 2021 Workshop on eCommerce.
+**June 2021**: Our paper 'Tackling Attribute Fine-grainedness in Cross-modal Fashion Search with Multi-level Features' was accepted to SIGIR 2021 Workshop on eCommerce.

 ---

-* June 2020: Our paper 'Analyzing and Predicting Purchase Intent in E-commerce: Anonymous vs. Identified Customers' was accepted to SIGIR 2020 Workshop on eCommerce.
+**June 2020**: Our paper 'Analyzing and Predicting Purchase Intent in E-commerce: Anonymous vs. Identified Customers' was accepted to SIGIR 2020 Workshop on eCommerce.

 ---

-* **April 2020**: I will be attending MLSS 2020.
+**April 2020**: I will be attending MLSS 2020.